hairongChenDavid/MDNet/README.md

 # Part contains loss functions used by MDNet.
 │
 ├── modality_Encoder.py
-# Modality encoder that extracts initial features.
+# Modality encoder that extract initial features.
 EEG_Encoder can be  only used to process EEG signals.
-EOG_Encoder can be adapted to process EOG, ECG, EMG signals.
+EOG_Encoder can be adapted to process EOG,ECG,EMG signals.
 │
 ├── models.py
 # Contains the implementation of the MDNet model, detailing the architecture and its functionalities.